ppy/osu-wiki/news/2022/2022-08-01-osumonthly-1.md

 ![](/wiki/shared/news/2022-08-01-osumonthly-1/podium.png)

 For the fourth time in a row and a total of eight wins, South Korea is the osu!catch champion.
-The roster consisted of [JISAN](https://osu.ppy.sh/users/3657951), [Rells](https://osu.ppy.sh/users/7937519), [YesMyDarknesss](https://osu.ppy.sh/users/4158549), [x_angelkawaii_x](https://osu.ppy.sh/users/566276), [DreStar](https://osu.ppy.sh/users/1808057), and [Byeol](https://osu.ppy.sh/users/2754651).
-United States ([Secre](https://osu.ppy.sh/users/2306637), [Lexii](https://osu.ppy.sh/users/7226149), [Dahcreeper](https://osu.ppy.sh/users/6926006), [Zak](https://osu.ppy.sh/users/1375955), [Colin](https://osu.ppy.sh/users/5502521), [Elux](https://osu.ppy.sh/users/12004983)) and China ([Dusk](https://osu.ppy.sh/users/533210), [Callionet](https://osu.ppy.sh/users/3072921), [Coevir](https://osu.ppy.sh/users/3171965), [Crystal](https://osu.ppy.sh/users/1646397), [KagamineRin02](https://osu.ppy.sh/users/518503), [Kitakami](https://osu.ppy.sh/users/6347308)) took second and third place respectively.
+The roster consisted of ::JISAN::{ user-id=3657951 }, [Rells](https://osu.ppy.sh/users/7937519), ::YesMyDarknesss::{ user-id=4158549 }, [x_angelkawaii_x](https://osu.ppy.sh/users/566276), ::DreStar::{ user-id=1808057 }, and [Byeol](https://osu.ppy.sh/users/2754651).
+United States (::Secre::{ user-id=2306637 }, [Lexii](https://osu.ppy.sh/users/7226149), ::Dahcreeper::{ user-id=6926006 }, [Zak](https://osu.ppy.sh/users/1375955), ::Colin::{ user-id=5502521 }, [Elux](https://osu.ppy.sh/users/12004983)) and China (::Dusk::{ user-id=533210 }, [Callionet](https://osu.ppy.sh/users/3072921), ::Coevir::{ user-id=3171965 }, [Crystal](https://osu.ppy.sh/users/1646397), ::KagamineRin02::{ user-id=518503 }, [Kitakami](https://osu.ppy.sh/users/6347308)) took second and third place respectively.

 It is no secret that players from South Korea are so good that they could swap with each other and win the entire tournament no matter what they were faced up against.
-With [qwhj1027](https://osu.ppy.sh/users/7547506) and [Abstract-](https://osu.ppy.sh/users/3097304) not being in the South Korean team like the previous year, some analysts had doubts on whether they could claim victory this year again.
+With ::qwhj1027::{ user-id=7547506 } and [Abstract-](https://osu.ppy.sh/users/3097304) not being in the South Korean team like the previous year, some analysts had doubts on whether they could claim victory this year again.
 Thankfully or not, that wasn't the case here at all.
 With only 11 maps lost throughout entire tournament, South Korea showed that even without the strongest players this game could produce, there were still plenty of players waiting in the wings to take their shot at impressing the community and the crowd with their skills.

-The United States entered this tournament with almost the same roster as previous years with swapping [Kisetsunotori](https://osu.ppy.sh/users/3692648) to [Elux](https://osu.ppy.sh/users/12004983).
+The United States entered this tournament with almost the same roster as previous years with swapping ::Kisetsunotori::{ user-id=3692648 } to [Elux](https://osu.ppy.sh/users/12004983).
 Although they fell to the losers' bracket after a match against South Korea, the United States showed their determination to prove their worth and claimed themselves as grand finalists for the second time in this World Cup.

 With the recent change of swapping from a Group Stage to a Qualifier format, most players and viewers didn't expect to see China on the podium courtesy of a previous performance placing 7–8th.
 Shattering all expectations, China surged undeterred towards glory by reaching the Winners' Finals bracket without losing a single match until clashing with South Korea and, ultimately, the United States.
 Even with a long year of absence, China showed that even after being absent for an entire year they can still put up a fearsome fight against top teams.